jktjia/jktjia/README.md

 -->
 I'm Jamie

-- 🌱 I'm currently studying Computer Science and Biology at Northeastern University.
+- 🌱 I'm currently studying Computer Science and Biology at Northeastern University
 - 😄 Pronouns: they/them